KrishGupta-EE/Buck-Convertor/README.md

 ## Simulation Results

-All simulations run in **LTSpice XVII** using a behavioral switch model (ideal SW + PWM source) with verified component values.
+All simulations run in **LTSpice** using a behavioral switch model (ideal SW + PWM source) with verified component values.
 Screenshots in `/Simulations/`.

 ### V_out Transient — Startup and Steady State